The Biggest Cultural Event the Year You Were Born

 1986: "Hands Across America" takes place.

 Ken Kragen, president of the charity USA for Africa, famously campaigned to raise money for famine-stricken Africa.
 But in 1986, he turned his sights back home with the idea for this iconic event to help raise money for hungry and homeless Americans.

-With nearly 6 million people involved, the coast-to-coast human chain was such a huge event that it took nearly nine months to plan.
-On the day of “Hands Across America,” May 25, 1986, people held hands for 15 minutes as they sang iconic tunes like “We Are the World” and “America the Beautiful”—a moment remembered by those who participated and those who watched on.
+With nearly six million people involved, the coast-to-coast human chain was such a huge event that it took nearly nine months to plan.
+On the day of "Hands Across America," May 25, 1986, people held hands for 15 minutes as they sang iconic tunes like "We Are the World" and "America the Beautiful"—a moment remembered by those who participated and those who watched on.

 1987: Baby Jessica is rescued.